qudra28/qudra28/README.md

   - Drew a circle using the turtle graphics module.
   - Built a graph visualization using basic plotting logic.
   - Learned about shapes, coordinates, and logic building through Python.

+#### 🔹 Upcoming Project: Final Website Development

+- This semester, I will be developing a website as my final project.